Manhood is under attack

 Where is an end to it?

-There is a funny poster of a man who woke up in the morning and asked: "What are we offend by today"?
+There is a funny poster of a man who woke up in the morning and asked: "What are we offended by today"?

-That continued attitude to search for more cases of offence is diminishing our strength as a nation, is creating multi-cultural tensions, and makes as not stronger but weaker to the degree that our enemies can easily exploit our new weakness.
+That continued attitude to search for more cases of offense is diminishing our strength as a nation, is creating multi-cultural tensions, and making us not stronger but weaker to the degree that our enemies can easily exploit our new weakness.

 Russian propaganda is working toward diminishing the Western way of life.
 It is already a known fact that 30% of millennials prefer socialism.
-Brainwashing in liberal colleges along with media's targeted propaganda do the damage to our society and the capitalism - the only one system that has proven to deliver the freedom and prosperity to it's citizens.
+Brainwashing in liberal colleges along with the media's targeted propaganda do damage to our society and capitalism - the only system that has proven to deliver freedom and prosperity to its citizens.

 What do they know about socialism?
 Close to nothing beyond the college books.

 Let's take Russia, for instance.
 100 years since the October revolution when the first idea of equality was implemented.
 Guess what?
 Total disaster!
 The small gangs of former thieves, bandits, and those who were close to the communist party and KGB rule the country and are getting fatter every day while ordinary citizens (those who should have that infamous "equality") struggle to feed the family.